Yeo Kiat Seng: Research work

-Yeo’s research is in the area of low-power IC design (RF/mm-wave) and includes modeling, design, fabrication, test knowledge and experience.
-His research work has significantly improved and enabled wireless devices to operate at 60-GHz band with low latency and more than one Giga-bits-per-second (Gbps) data rates.
-Yeo's publications provide insights into several low-power RF/mm-wave transceiver modules, filters and circuits, such as Transformed Radial Stubs achieving wideband low-pass filters.

 He established a R&D facility on RF/mm-wave research in Asia in 1997.
 Besides, Yeo set up the S$52m IC Design Centre of Excellence, VIRTUS in 2009 and became its Founding Director.
 VIRTUS focuses on IC design research and education for applications in automation, healthcare, Internet of Things (IoT), mobile communication and smart home.
 Yeo has also supported in the economic development of Singapore’s IC design and NTU’s ranking of 16th in the world and among the top 3 in Asia in 2008 IC Design Research Ranking for Worldwide Universities.

 Yeo’s research in IC design has practical impacts for the electronics/semiconductor industry and academia.
 Since 2000, various funding agencies and the industry have awarded Yeo with research funding of more than S$70m as Principal Investigator.
 More than 100 research fellows, postdocs, PhD and Master’s students have Yeo as their supervisor.

 Alongside the authorship of 10 books, 7 book chapters and over 600 refereed journal and conference papers.
 In 2020, Yeo proposed a new university ranking index based on a methodology designed to evaluate research multi-disciplinary.
 It is complemented by indicators to gauge research impact and research collaborative-ness.
 Together, these 3 key aspects make up the composite index for the World University Research Rankings (WURR) 2020.